Marchen/esj71web/web/basic_information.md

 * On March 16 and 17, All presentations except poster will be conducted using [Zoom meetings](https://zoom.us/jp-jp/meetings.html).Oral presentations require the file upload of pre-recorded lecture videos.
 The uploaded lecture videos will be made available on ONLINE CONF as well as streamed via Zoom at the time of presentation.
 Zoom will allow presenters to conduct a live Q&A session after the lecture videos have finished playing.
 * Poster presentations on March 16 and 17 will be conducted using poster files uploaded to the platform (ONLINE CONF), which participants will be free to browse during ESJ71.
 During core time, presenters can use video conferencing to explain their poster and answer questions to the audience.
 * Presentations on March 18-21 will be given at the venue (Yokohama National University) and simultaneously streamed in real time via zoom.
 Those who have made online poster presentations (including high school students' posters) may also display their posters at the venue on March 19 and 20, if they wish.
-* All talks, with the exception of “Oral presentations”, will be recorded and made accessible to participants on the platform until about one month after the ESJ71 meeting (on-demand streaming).
+* All talks, with the exception of “Oral presentations”, will be recorded and made accessible to participants on the platform from one or two business days after the presentation to three weeks after the ESJ71 meeting (on-demand streaming).
 The availability of the recordings will be confirmed to the presenter at registration.

 ## FACILITATING INTERACTION AMONG PARTICIPANTS